Maroussia/isnalyser/README.md

 # Automated isnād tree visualisations

-For scholars studying Ḥadīth texts, drawing an __isnād__ tree with more than 40 transmitters is a tidious work and finding the right medium to desplay it fully can even prove to be impossible.
-The `isnalyser` is a simple program for the automation of __isnād__ trees drawing and their customable display in handy formats.
+For scholars studying Ḥadīth texts, drawing an __isnād__ tree with more than 40 transmitters is a tedious work and finding the right medium to desplay it fully can even prove to be impossible.
+The `isnalyser` is a simple program for the automation of __isnād__ trees drawing and their customisable display in handy formats.

   <img src="https://user-images.githubusercontent.com/12030245/95599970-13c1dc00-0a52-11eb-96e9-f9969fdd572f.png" width="350">